Renne Park Project

 When will work on the project begin and end?

-Is the overall budget for the project $1.5 million?
+What is the overall budget for the project?

 Will security measures be installed at the site?